sogaiu/janet-examples/doc/janetuary-examples-2025.md

 `string_47has-prefix_63.janet` and live under the `examples` directory.

-The following code might take care of things:
+Invoking the following code with an appropriate symbol name might yield a useful escaped result:

 ```janet
 (def replacer